eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 1.5 Scope

-This document only applies to the EUDI Wallet ecosystem.
-Attestations that are not bound to Wallet Units are not included in the scope of this document.
+This document only applies to the EUDI Wallet ecosystem compliant to the Recommendation.

 ### 1.6 Future work